 In India, people like to have tari ki sabji(sabji with gravy) as it fills the stomach easily.
 And it satisfies the hunger.
 But I noticed the strange thing.
-When I was the kid I used to eat dry sabjis a lot.
+When I was a kid I used to eat dry sabjis a lot.
 And I liked it.
 But nowadays I like to have tari ki sabji(sabji with gravy) at least one time a day.
 I love it too much.

 I noticed that people age more than 30 prefer tari ki sabji(sabji with gravy) more than the dry one.
 And older people love the tari ki sabji more.

 It is just my observation.
-Tell me in the comments which kind of sabji do you like gravy one or a dry one?
+Tell me in the comments which kind of sabji do you like gravy or a dry one?

 You can make complete vrat thali by preparing these recipes :